 Copywriting Law #8: You Have to Market Yourself Like You Market Your Clients

 They forget to use the copywriting principles they’d use for their own clients.
-They flex their skills for their clients, but forget to do it for themselves.
+They flex their skills for their clients but forget to do it for themselves.

 You need to take your own business just as seriously as those of your clients.

-Your turn!
 Have you come across any laws of copywriting that we’ve missed?
 Let us know in the comments below!

-Last Updated on December 1, 2022
+Last Updated on October 30, 2024

 I’m curious.
 The article mentions taxes paid quarterly.
 I am a solo person offering Copywriting services.
 I do not have a business name or entity.
 Do similar copywriters pay taxes quarterly or just once a year as an individual?
 I was hoping to find out what others say or do about this..
 I don’t want to get hit with penalties my first year out.